sparklyballs/desktop-dockers/README.md

-Collection of desktops in a docker environmnet
+Collection of desktops in a docker environment